Desmond O'Connor (cabaret performer): Career

-Des O'Connor was a member of the Cambridge Footlights at the same time as Mitchell and Webb, Richard Ayoade and Matthew Holness.
+Des O'Connor was a member of the Cambridge Footlights at the same time as Mitchell and Webb, John Oliver, Richard Ayoade and Matthew Holness.
 After a year away from Cambridge, he became musical director of the Footlights at the invitation of David Mitchell.
 At one point, O'Connor was a Latin teacher.
-In 2010 he was a presenter for MTV UK at Bestival and The Big Chill.
+In 2010, he was a presenter for MTV UK at Bestival and The Big Chill.

-In 2009 he was composer, lyricist and musical director of Scott Mills The Musical for BBC Radio 1, working alongside co-writer Emlyn Dodd and director Patrick Wilde.
-Patrick Wilde directed the musical Failed States, written by Desmond O'Connor and Andrew Taylor, which won Best Book and Best Lyrics in the MTM UK musical theatre awards in Edinburgh in 2006.
+In 2009, he was a composer, lyricist and musical director of Scott Mills The Musical for BBC Radio 1, working alongside co-writer Emlyn Dodd and director Patrick Wilde.
+Wilde directed the musical Failed States, written by O'Connor and Andrew Taylor, which won Best Book and Best Lyrics in the MTM UK musical theatre awards in Edinburgh in 2006.
 Failed States was revived this year for a run at St James' Theatre, London and at Latitude Festival, 2015, to mark the 10-year anniversary of the London bombings.
 He and Taylor also wrote the musical Toxic Bankers, which enjoyed an extended run at the Leicester Square Theatre in 2011.